Welcome to St. Peter's Episcopal Church in Rockland, Maine

 If you are looking for a place to call your spiritual home, in the words of Jesus, “Come and see” if St. Peter’s Church is for you.

-Please join us for the 2014 Share the Love Auction
+Thank you all for your support of the 2014 Share the Love Auction

 Clergy and Staff